 This seamless integration and automation significantly improve your new hires' onboarding experience, leaving a lasting positive impression on them.

-Automated Pre-Boarding
+What is An Automated Pre-Boarding Process?

 Pre-boarding is a process where data is collected from the new hire prior to onboarding, using web forms, email, and eSignature tools.
 Onboarding automation can utilize technologies such as OCR (Optical Character Recognition) and document extraction to process, share, and save the submitted employee data automatically without involving any human resources.